-Figure 6: A die photography containing the first prototype of a super-regenerative receiver (non-shaded area) [34].
+Figure 5.
+A die photography containing the first prototype of a super-regenerative receiver at 433 MHz (the non-shaded area) [29].

 The power consumption of a wireless instrument limits its working time, especially when functioning with batteries.
-In this context, the selection (or even further, the design) of RF transceivers can't neglect this issue because this is the block with major impact in the total power consumption, when compared with the whole electronics in the instrument [44].
-Furthermore and despite the spreading of microelectronics fabrication processes with the potential to achieve smaller power consumptions, the RF transceiver is irremediably the subsystem of highest power consumption [45,46].
+In this context, the selection (or even further, the design) of RF transceivers can't neglect this issue because this is the block with major impact in the total power consumption, when compared with the whole electronics in the instrument [31].
+Furthermore and despite the spreading of microelectronics fabrication processes with the potential to achieve smaller power consumptions, the RF transceiver is irremediably the subsystem of higher power consumption [32,33].
 This demand for the integrated definition of architectures and methods of control, as well as to provide means to predict the power consumption of the RF system.
-The Figure 7(a) shows a photograph of a RF CMOS transceiver at 2.4 GHz for allowing the implementation of control actions, in order to achieve an optimum power consumption [47].
-This RF CMOS transceiver was fabricated in a standard $0.18 \mu m$ CMOS process for achieving low-power consumption with low-voltage supply.
-As illustrated in the Figure 7(b), the design of this RF CMOS transceiver predicted the use of control signal to either select the transmitter or the receiver in order to allow its integration with electronics to perform custom control.
-These control signals combined with optimized control protocols can result in true green networks, where the minimization of power consumptions is a major concern.
+The Figure 6(a) shows a photograph of a RF CMOS transceiver at 2.4 GHz to allow the implementation of control actions for optimizing the power consumption [34].
+This RF CMOS transceiver was fabricated in a standard 0.18 μm CMOS process for achieving low-power consumption with low-voltage supply.
+As illustrated in the Figure 6(b), the design of this RF CMOS transceiver predicted the use of control signal to either select the transmitter or the receiver in order to allow its integration with electronics to perform custom control.